JelielFernandes/JelielFernandes/README.md

 - 🎓 I’m currently studying on [Unifenas](https://www.unifenas.br)

-- 🌱 I'm currently learning C# and .NET Framework
+🌱 Learning the art of coding with a focus on:

+- C# & .NET Framework: Crafting robust applications and diving deep into the world of Microsoft technologies.

+- Mobile Development: Exploring the dynamic realms of mobile app creation using Kotlin, Flutter for Android, and delving into the world of versatile mobile solutions.

+- C# Back End with .NET: Architecting powerful back-end systems with C# and leveraging the capabilities of the .NET framework.

-- ⚡ Fun fact: I use tabs over spaces
+⚡ Fun fact: I have a strong stance in the tabs vs. spaces debate (Tabs, of course! 😉).

+  Let's code together and build something extraordinary! 🚀

 <br/>